 For the radiation belt electron precipitation, we used the APEEP proxy model version 2 by van de Kamp et al. (2018).
-Fitted to satellite-based electron observations and using the geomagnetic Ap index as the sole driver, APEEP provides integrated electron fluxes above 30 keV energy and energy-flux gradients at McIlwain L shells between 2 and 10, i.e., between 44° and 72° of magnetic latitude.
-This latitude region is primarily influenced by electrons from the outer Van Allen radiation belt (e.g., Baker et al., 2018).
+Fitted to satellite-based electron observations and using the geomagnetic Ap index as the sole driver, APEEP provides integrated electron fluxes above 30 keV energy and energy-flux gradients at McIlwain L shells between 2 and 10, i.e. between 44° and

+- 75 72° of magnetic latitude.
+This latitude region is primarily influenced by electrons from the outer Van Allen radiation belt (e.g. Baker et al., 2018).
 APEEPv2 can output daily zonal averages or daily averages for eight MLT sectors.
 Compared to the earlier version 1 (van de Kamp et al., 2016), APEEPv2 applies a more conservative noise floor screening for satellite data and provides, in addition to daily zonal means, daily MLT-dependent output over eight three-hour sectors.
-The purpose of the APEEP models is to allow for multi-decadal climate simulations with electron forcing, e.g., the APEEPv1 atmospheric ionization rates are included in the solar forcing recommendation of the CMIP6 project, as described in Matthes et al. (2017).
+The purpose of the APEEP models is to allow for multi-decadal climate simulations with electron forcing, e.g. APEEPv1 atmospheric ionization rates are included - 80 in the solar forcing recommendation of the Coupled Model Intercomparison Project Phase 6 (CMIP6), as described in Matthes et al. (2017).
 For the purpose of this study, the new provision is MLT-dependent MEE ionization production rates.
 Figure 1 shows ionization rates at 88 km altitude from APEEPv2 for the period between 1998 and 2012.
 The variation with solar activity is clear, with the lowest ionization seen in 2009 during the solar minimum.
 The strongest ionization is in the declining phase of solar cycle, peaking in 2003.
-The ionization typically maximises at magnetic latitudes 60° - 70° .

-We performed WACCM-D simulations using three different MEE ionization forcings: 1) no MEE (REF), 2) APEEPv2 zonal mean (ZM), and 3) APEEPv2 MLT-dependent (MLT).
+The ionization typically maximises at magnetic latitudes $60^{\circ} - 70^{\circ}$. - We performed WACCM-D simulations using three different APEEP ionization inputs: 1) no input (Zero), 2) APEEPv2 zonal mean (ZM), and 3) APEEPv2 MLT-dependent (MLT).
 Note that we calculated APEEPv2 zonal mean ionization from APEEPv2 MLT ionization to make sure that the daily total energy input is the same for simulations with input 2 and 3.
-All simulations included the standard aurora and SPE forcing, along with the NAIRAS GCR forcing.
-Two cases were selected: the year 2003 for high APEEP impact, and an Extreme Case.
-For the Extreme Case, high APEEP ionization on 7 March, 2005, was first multiplied by factor of 10 at all altitudes and L shells, and then applied constantly in a three-month simulation from January to March 2002.
+Two cases were selected: year 2003 for high APEEP impact, and Extreme Case.
+For the Extreme Case, high APEEP ionization on 7 March 2005 of was first multiplied by factor of 10 at all altitudes and L shells, and then applied constantly in a three-month - 90 simulation from January to March 2002.
 The Extreme Case is thus somewhat arbitrary but nevertheless useful for verifying the 2003 results with a very strong and perpetual MEE forcing.
-The ionization rates for the extreme case are shown in Figure 2 on the WACCM latitude-longitude grid at an altitude of \approx 75 km.
+Ionization rates for the extreme case are shown in Figure 2 on the WACCM latitude-longitude grid at an altitude of ≈75 km.
 MLT is defined as the magnetic longitude from the midnight magnetic meridian, converted to hours at 1 hour per 15°.
-The difference in forcing between the zonal mean and the MLT-dependent forcing is clear, the MLT ionization is strongest in the early morning-to-noon sector and has a minimum in early afternoon.
+The difference in forcing between zonal mean and MLT-dependent forcing is clear, MLT ionization is strongest in the early morning-to-noon sector and has a minimum in early afternoon.
 During each 24 hours of simulation, these patterns rotate once around the pole, at each time step following MLT.
-Even at this relatively low altitude, the zonal mean ionization rate reaches 2000 cm $^{-3}$ s $^{-1}$ in the middle of the radiation belt latitudes, while the 2003 mean at the same altitude and latitude is about 65 cm $^{-3}$ s $^{-1}$ (not shown).
+Even at this relatively low altitude, the zonal mean ionization rate reaches 2000 cm-3s-1 in the middle of the radiation belt latitudes, while the 2003 mean at the same altitude and latitude is about 65 cm-3s-1 (not shown).